Q. Can Scouts use zip lines?

 Q. How long are the training courses valid?

-A. Please review the Spring 2011 training update archive for a full listing.
-Below is a shortened listing:
+A. Below is a shortened listing:

 Q. Is there a limit to the total amount of driving time to Scouting activities during one day?